Giveth/giveth-wiki/wiki/protocol/gov-meeting-50.md

 November 29th, 2018

 Youtube Livestream - Oh NO!
-We really truly lost this livestream, and didn't take much notes.
+This livestream seriously glitched and failed, and we didn't take much notes.
 Sorry folks!

 ### Attending